HL7/vr-common-library/input/pagecontent/StructureDefinition-Observation-parent-education-level-vr-intro.md

+When the Observation is about the father, set the subject to the child and the focus to the father (RelatedPerson).

 This concept is mapped to:
 * Item **20.
 Mother's Education** in the *[U.S. Standard Certificate of Live Birth (rev. 2003)](https://www.cdc.gov/nchs/data/dvs/birth11-03final-ACC.pdf)*
 * Item **23.
 Father's Education** in the *[U.S. Standard Certificate of Live Birth (rev. 2003)](https://www.cdc.gov/nchs/data/dvs/birth11-03final-ACC.pdf)*